The best TV and film to watch this May Bank Holiday weekend - TheNewsTrace

 Sunday 10th May

-There are many TV picks for financial institution vacation Sunday, whether or not you’re in search of an important documentary or a comedy drama to binge watch.
+There are many TV picks for financial institution vacation Sunday, whether or not you’re in search of an incredible documentary or a comedy drama to binge watch.

 - BBC Younger Musician, BBC 4, 7pm